Help & Support

 Assessment

 Take some time now to answer the following questions.
 Please note that the IRIS Center does not collect your Assessment responses.
 If this is a course assignment, you should turn them in to your professor using whatever method he or she requires.
-If you have trouble answering any of the questions, go back and review the Perspectives & Resources pages in this Module.
+If you have trouble answering any of the questions, go back and review the Perspectives & Resources pages in this module.

 1. List three specific challenges new special educators face.
 How can induction help new special educators meet these challenges?